fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

-  Actively executes the current node, using data from the last time the stream passed through this node.
-If the node has never been executed before, it won't execute.
+  Manually execute current node, data uses the last data that flowed through this node, if node has never executed, it won't execute.
   :::warning
-  Executing the current node will also execute nodes after the current node's then, equivalent to pushing the stream at the current node with the current node's old data
+  Execute current node, nodes after current node's then will also execute, equivalent to pushing old data of current node at current node
   :::

 - Example